Will Byers: Critical reception

 Will was ranked the third best Stranger Things character by Screen Rant, behind only Eleven and Steve Harrington.
+Though Schnapp's performance continued to be generally well received by most critics throughout the show's run, some critics had become more critical of the character's writing and Schnapp's portrayal by the fifth and final season.

 Accolades

 Schnapp received a total of two awards and six nominations for his role as Will Byers.
 Schnapp was nominated for an MTV Movie & TV Awards in the category of Best On-Screen Team with other cast members Gaten Matarazzo, Finn Wolfhard, Caleb McLaughlin, and Sadie Sink in 2018, as well as in the category of Most Frightened Performance the same year, which he won.
 Along with the rest of the main cast in the second season, Schnapp was awarded the Screen Actors Guild Awards in the category of Outstanding Performance by an Ensemble in a Drama Series in 2017.
 For the third season, the main cast (including Schnapp) was once again nominated for the same award, however this time the cast did not win.
 In 2017, Schnapp was nominated for the category of Best Performance in a Digital TV Series or Film – Young Actor.
+For his performance in the fifth season, Schnapp was nominated for the Saturn Award for Best Performance by a Younger Actor in a Television Series at the 53rd Saturn Awards.

 Sexuality

+In the penultimate episode, Will comes out as gay to his friends and family.
+Variety praised the scene for its earnest nature and empowerment, but the episode was review bombed on several sites due to issues of the scene's length, writing, direction, and performances.
+Prior to this canonical confirmation, viewers and critics had long speculated that Will was gay and harbored unrequited romantic feelings for his best friend, Mike Wheeler.
+Stranger Things fans used the term "Byler" for the proposed relationship between the two characters.
+The fourth season contained significant subtext, including a scene where Will becomes emotional after giving Mike a painting under the pretense it was from Eleven, which critics interpreted as an acknowledgment of his sexuality.

-Viewers had speculated that Will is gay and harbors romantic feelings for his best friend Mike, which the series itself had not confirmed nor denied.
-Critics interpreted the final two episodes of the fourth season as subtextually acknowledging Will's sexuality, particularly during a scene where Will shows Mike his painting of him and his friends, claiming it to be a gift from Eleven, only to silently cry afterwards.
-The Duffer brothers have commented in a July 2022 interview that this scene, alongside others in the fourth season between Will and Mike, have served as a way of "relieving himself of some of that burden" of discussing his sexuality and that they plan on continuing this character arc as a crucial component of the final season.
-Schnapp himself stated in July 2022 that he believes that it is "100% clear" and a "very real, obvious thing" that Will is gay and is in love with Mike.
-Upon Schnapp himself coming out as gay on January 5, 2023, he stated "I guess I'm more similar to Will than I thought!".
+Series creators the Duffer Brothers stated these scenes were meant to show Will "relieving himself of some of that burden" and planned to continue this character arc into the final season.
+Actor Noah Schnapp had also stated in July 2022 that he believed it was "100% clear" Will was gay and in love with Mike.
+In January 2023, Schnapp himself came out as gay, saying he "had more in common" with the Will Byers character than he previously thought.